Instructor Accused of Islamophobia

 Thomas has been instructing at community colleges since 1996.

-Due to the nature of the complaint Thomas chose not to sit down for an interview but did release the following statement:
+Thomas declined requests for an interview but did release the following statement:

 “I and others in this community take offense when my name is attached to the word Islamophobia, especially since I am a Senior Team member of a major Arabic organization that supports refugees and displaced individuals in Syria, Lebanon, Yemen, Palestine, Turkey, Africa, and Jordan, with staff in all of those areas of operation.
 Let’s be adults here, anyone can allege and say anything.
 That is why processes exist.
 I welcome that process.”